-- Because of the hormonal changes, your ligaments are more lax.
-Your joints are looser which may also contribute to your balance being a bit off, making you more clumsy than usual.
+- Because of the hormonal changes, your ligaments are more relaxed.
+Your joints are looser, which may also make your balance a bit off, making you more clumsy than usual.

 - This relaxation of your ligaments can cause your feet to spread permanently, so you may have to invest in new shoes in a bigger size.

 Maternal Weight Gain

 If you haven’t already noticed, your body changes in many ways.
 Your breasts are getting bigger and fuller, and so is your belly.
 It’s also common to experience a lot of discomfort in your lower back and some swelling in your ankles and feet.

 You may also feel more tired than usual because of the extra weight on your body—and that’s not just from the baby!
 The added fluid from pregnancy can make it harder for your heart to pump blood throughout your body, which can make you feel tired.

 A mother’s weight gain during pregnancy week 30 is perfectly normal.
 As you know, your baby is growing rapidly at this point and will continue to do so over the next few weeks.
 This means that your body will begin storing fat in preparation for breastfeeding after delivery—so don’t be surprised if you start putting on a few extra pounds!